riley-martine/pokes/readme.txt

 	d) split: read all times between pokes, split by poker

 4) do the right mode. get the right times. ezpz

+Want to test it? here are exact instructions.

+$ python timestamp.py
+$ name: testname
+$ mode: read